Bahíyyih Khánum: Constantinople/Adrianople, 1863−1868

 By May 1863 Baháʼu'lláh was exiled next to Constantinople, the capital of the Ottoman Empire, and his family went with him.
 After arriving in Constantinople, Bahíyyih Khánum renounced the idea of marriage.
-This was very strange for a woman of her rank and era, however it was a request which Baháʼu'lláh gladly accepted.
+This was very strange for a woman of her rank and era, however it was a request which Baháʼu'lláh willingly accepted.
 After a short while in Constantinople the family was again exiled to Adrianople.
 Bahíyyih Khánum describes how she was a strong young woman until the journey to Adrianople.
 Adrianople proved a very unhappy period for the young Bahíyyih Khánum.

 She was 20 at the time of Baháʼu'lláh's poisoning.
 She was well aware of the fact that she could be separated from her father and Bahíyyih Khánum comforted her mother and brother when the family heard they were to be exiled separately.
 Remarking on her role in the 1868 split between Mirza Yahya and Baháʼu'lláh, Shoghi Effendi notes Bahíyyih Khánum was among the most active in encouraging the Bábís to accept the claims of her father.